dgg32/esvd_pricing/README.md

 Sklearn

 # Run
-1. Prepare data as described in "[Graph or Grove?
+1. Download the ESVD data as described in "[Graph or Grove?
 Ecosystem Services Valuation with Graph Machine Learning and Random Forest](https://medium.com/@dgg32/graph-or-grove-ecosystem-services-valuation-with-graph-machine-learning-and-random-forest-31d92f686396)".

 2. Install the necessary Python libraries